wayne-xyz/DPportal/README.md

 5. Create a new OAuth 2.0 client ID and download the JSON key file
 6. Set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path of the JSON key file
 7. Hide the JSON key file by adding it to .gitignore (google_drive_credentials.json)
+8. Enable the Cloud Scheduler API for the projects